Jonathan2251/lbd/source/funccall.rst

   }

 Since tailcall optimization will translate jmp instruction directly instead of jsub.
-The callseq_start, callseq_end, and the DAGs of LowerCallResult() and LowerReturn() created are needless.
+The callseq_start, callseq_end, and the DAG nodes created in LowerCallResult() and LowerReturn() are needless.
 It creates DAGs as :num:`Figure #funccall-f-outgoing-arg-tailcall` for ch9_2_3_tailcall.cpp as follows,